 Mixing it Up with a Mutt

 Mixed breed dogs have the benefit of being one of a kind.
 Breed specific medical or behavioral problems are seen less frequently.
-Petfinder.com allows prospective pet owners to filter through dogs available.
-Helping Paws (http://www.helpingpaws.net/) in Woodstock and Animal Control (http://www.co.mchenry.il.us/departments/health/Pages/ACAdopt.aspx) in Crystal Lake both do a responsible job matching needy dogs with the right adoptee.
+Petfinder (http://www.Petfinder.com) allows prospective pet owners to filter through dogs available.
+Helping Paws Animal Shelter in Woodstock (http://www.helpingpaws.net/) and Animal Control in Crystal Lake (https://www.mchenrycountyil.gov/county-government/departments-a-i/health-department/veterinary-division-animal-control/adoptable-pets) both do a responsible job matching needy dogs with the right adoptee.
 Desirable shelters tend to be clean, allow adopters to tour their kennels (not just bring dogs to you), and can demonstrate that their dogs have received appropriate medical care from a licensed veterinarian.
 Far too often dogs are unknowingly adopted with health problems that could have been prevented or treated prior to adoption.
-When meeting with adoptable dogs look for a willingness to interact and generally friendly demeanor.
+When meeting with adoptable dogs look for a willingness to interact and a generally friendly demeanor.
 While a quiet, submissive dog may be endearing it can also be an indicator of future issues.

 Hound Sweet Home